 16. Parrot Pitcher Plant (Sarracenia Psittacina)

-- The mature pitcher leaf structure of this plant is characterized by a red purple-hood, somewhat resembling a parrot (hence its name).
+- This plant’s mature pitcher leaf structure is characterized by a red purple-hood that resembles a parrot (hence its name).

-- Interestingly, the Exyra moth is one of the few insects that can live inside the pitcher but doesn’t get killed.
+- Interestingly, the Exyra moth is one of the few insects that can live inside the pitcher but does not get killed.

 17. Veitch’s Pitcher-Plant (Nepenthes Veitchii)